 \section{Introduction}

 The advancement of birational geometry and the Minimal Model Program (MMP) allows us to study the boundedness of varieties.
 Hacon, McKernan, and Xu proved a boundedness result for varieties with ample canonical divisors in \cite{HMX18}, while Birkar established in \cite{Bir19} and \cite{Bir24} that Fano type (fibration) maintains a good boundedness property.
-Here, a variety $X$ is of \emph{Fano type} if there is an effective $\Q$-Weil divisor $\Delta$ on $X$ with $(X,\Delta)$ being klt and $-(K_X+\Delta)$ ample.
+Here, a projective variety $X$ is of \emph{Fano type} if there is an effective $\Q$-Weil divisor $\Delta$ on $X$ with $(X,\Delta)$ being klt and $-(K_X+\Delta)$ ample.

 A set of varieties $\mathcal{S}:=\{X_i\}_{i\in I}$ is \emph{bounded} if there exists a projective morphism $V\to W$ of varieties such that $X_i$ is a closed fiber of $V\to W$ for each $i\in I$.
-The next step after assessing boundedness is to inquire if $X_i$ has a good property, then so does the geometric generic point of $W$.
-For instance, if $X_i$ is Fano for each $i\in I$, the geometric generic point of $W$ is also Fano (cf. \cite{Laz04a}*{Theorem 1.2.17}).
+The next step after assessing boundedness is to inquire if $X_i$ has a good property; then so does the geometric generic fiber of $W$.
+For instance, if $X_i$ is Fano for each $i\in I$, the geometric generic fiber of $W$ is also Fano (cf. \cite{Laz04a}*{Theorem 1.2.17}).

 Fano type varieties extend the concept of Fano in the context of MMP.
-If $X$ is Fano, $D$ a Cartier divisor on $X$, and $X\dashrightarrow X'$ a step in $D$-MMP, then $X'$ is not Fano.
+If $X$ is Fano, $D$ a Cartier divisor on $X$, and $X\dashrightarrow X'$ a step in $D$-MMP, then generally $X'$ is not Fano.
 However, $X'$ is of Fano type.
 Thus, studying Fano type varieties follows naturally from the study of Fano varieties.